marshallswain/feathers-pinia/docs/guide/migrate-from-v0.md

 ## Don't Worry About `__isClone`

-There's no need to manually remove `__isClones` in hooks.
+There's no need to manually remove `__isClone` in hooks.
 It is now added as a non-enumerable value, so it won't show up during instance serializion when prepping to send to the API server.

 ## No `debounceEventsMaxWait`